danysantiago/gphotos-cdp/DEBUG.md

-For running and debugging in Windows we need to auth in the installed Chrome using the `tmp/gphotos-cdp` as data dir to be pciked up by Chromium.
+For running and debugging in Windows we need to auth in the installed Chrome using the `tmp/gphotos-cdp` as data dir to be picked up by Chromium (chromedp).

 * In PowerShell run:
 ```